The 18th &

 and queen of Hungary and Bohemia, information

-about the bond-slaves in the Slovene villages within the Raba Region are
+about the bond-slaves in the Slovene villages within the Raba Region are accessible.

-which the bond-slaves paid the taxes to their squires and the state.
-Until the middle of the 19th
+on which the bond-slaves paid the taxes to their squires and the state.
+Until

-century, the Slovenes from the Raba Region were bond-slaves of three squire
+the middle of the 19th century, the Slovenes from the Raba Region were

-families, the Battyányi family, the Nádasdy family and the
+bond-slaves of three squire families, the Battyányi family, the

-Széchy family and the Cistercian monks.
-Six of the ten Slovene
+Nádasdy family and the Széchy family and the Cistercian monks.
+Six

-settlements that existed at that time were subordinate to the Cistercians.
-A
+of the ten Slovene settlements that existed at that time were subordinate to

-three to six months.
+sale over three to six months.
 Within the six settlements that belonged to the

 Cistercians agriculturally used area was acutely rare.
 Simultaneously to the